 Although most hallucinogens are not considered addictive, long-term use and overdosing may sometimes cause adverse reactions needing immediate attention.

 Some hallucinogens, such as PCP are known to be addictive and treatment should include detox, rehab and prevention of relapsing.
+If you need help, reach out to California Prime to discuss options.

 Get More Info By Filling Out The Form Below